cbev0x/cbev0x.github.io/_posts/2026-03-17-HackTheBox-Certified.md

 ![](../assets/img/2026-03-17-Certified/2.png)

-By following this pattern of who what user or groups have permissions under outbound object control, we find a path towards the CA_Operator user, who should have enrollment rights for AD CS.
+By following this pattern of which users or groups have permissions under outbound object control, I find a path towards the CA_Operator user, who should have enrollment rights for AD CS.

 ![](../assets/img/2026-03-17-Certified/3.png)